elo7/form-amd/README.md

     messages: {
       'required': 'Field required.',
-      'min': 'Enter a value greater than or equal to {0}.', 'maxlength': 'Enter a value with max length less than or equal to {0}.', 'pattern': 'Enter a valid value.',
+      'min': 'Enter a value greater than or equal to {0}.', 'max': 'Please enter a value greater than or equal to {0}.', 'maxlength': 'Enter a value with max length less than or equal to {0}.', 'pattern': 'Enter a valid value.',
       'email': 'Enter a valid email address.'